gchq/gaffer-doc/docs/user-guide/gaffer-basics/what-is-cardinality.md

 ```

 For very large graphs, updating this number accurately would be very costly in compute.
 This is
-because for each new Edge that is added, we would have to check both connected Entities to see if
+because for each new edge that is added, we would have to check both connected entities to see if
-they are already connected to the other Entity, and this could be costly for Entities with a high
+they are already connected to the other entity, and this could be costly for entities with a high
 cardinality.
 Instead, Gaffer uses approximate cardinality making use of a [HyperLogLog
-Sketch](https://datasketches.apache.org/docs/HLL/HLL.html), which estimates the cardinality with
+Sketch](https://datasketches.apache.org/docs/HLL/HLL.html) which estimates the cardinality with
 relatively low error.
 In Gaffer, where you see the term "cardinality" used, it is referring to this
 approximate cardinality backed by a sketch.

 ## How to add cardinality to your graph

 You will need to add a property to your schema that will represent the approximate cardinality of an
-Entity.
-This property is usually added to a specific Entity group that exists solely to represent
+entity.
+This property is usually added to a specific entity group that exists solely to represent
-the Cardinality of a given vertex value.
+the cardinality of a given vertex value.
 An example of the schema changes can be seen in the
 [advanced properties guide](../../reference/properties-guide/advanced.md#hllsketch).
 If you are
 using an Accumulo or Map store as your data store, this should be all that is needed.
 However, if
 you are using a custom store, or a custom REST API, some additional config is needed.